The following post is from Emily of Live Renewed: 5 Quick and Easy Ways to Green Your Home This Week

 Table of Contents

 1. Switch to CFLs.

-Although there still seems to be some questions surrounding the use of compact fleurescent lightbulbs (CFLs), right now they are probably the best and most accessible choice for greening the lighting in your home.
+Although there still seem to be some questions surrounding the use of compact fluorescent lightbulbs (CFLs), right now they are probably the best and most accessible choice for greening the lighting in your home.
 So check your light fixtures to see if you have any that you still haven’t switched over, and pick up a few CFLs to make this easy change.